algolia/unified-instantsearch-ecommerce/README.md

 > `string` | required

-Your Algolia Search-Only API Key ([find it on your Algolia account](https://www.algolia.com/api-keys)).
+Your Algolia Search-Only API key ([find it on your Algolia account](https://www.algolia.com/api-keys)).

 #### `index`